lwukusick/forth-presentation/ForthPresentationNotes.md

 |-------------------|
 |         0         |

-Where < is the memory stack pointer (points at the first free address on the memory stack).
+Where < is the dictionary pointer (points at the first free address on the memory stack).
+Memory locations can be accessed with `@` ( adr -- val ) and stored with `!` (val adr -- ).
+Value size is not handled for you; instead the word `cell` ( -- size ) gives the size of a block in memory in order to properly access adjacent cells on the dictionary.
+For example, on my machine all values in Forth take 8 bytes, so `cell` just pushes 8. `here` ( -- adr ) puts the address of the top of the user dictionary onto the stack. `allot` moves this pointer to allocate more space. `,` is a common word that might be defined as:

+`: ,  here ! cell allot ;`

+This is all well and good for manipulating things in already existant dictionary entries, but how do you add new entries?

+## CREATE

 MYITEM is the dictionary heading.
 These headings are created by the `create` word.
 Lets take a look at the `variable` word.
 A definition for this word might be: